Sexual Health Educator Program (SHEP)

 During this 4-hour workshop, participants will learn information about all options available to pregnant folks, including medical and legal details about each.
 There will be several opportunities for participants to reflect on their own values, as well as an emphasis on each person developing skills to equitably serve people whose values may vary from their own.
-This workshop can be added on to any type of SHEP, and can also stand alone.
-To find out where we’re headed next, visit the “Upcoming Events” tab.
+This workshop can be added on to any type of SHEP and can also stand alone.

-This 1-day training is designed to help educators extend comprehensive sex education to young people and adults with cognitive disabilities.
-It can be added on to any type of SHEP, or can stand alone.
-To find out where we’re headed next, visit the “Upcoming Events” tab.
+This 1-day training is designed to help educators teach sex education to young people and adults with Intellectual and/or Developmental Disabilities (IDD).
+It can be added on to any type of SHEP or can stand alone.

 Whether you have a couple of hours or a couple of days, we can build a training agenda to meet your needs!
-All trainings are virtual due to COVID-19 restrictions.
-Keep reading to check out the available modules, and reach out to us at Professional.Development@pprm.org with questions or when you’re ready to book!
+Trainings can be taught virtually or in person.
+Keep reading to check out the available modules and reach out to us at Professional.Development@pprm.org with questions or when you’re ready to book!

 After briefly reviewing key components of adolescent development, an application activity allows participants to apply this information to real-life scenarios and identify age-appropriate content using a variety of resources.